symfony/symfony-docs/configuration/secrets.rst

     $ php bin/console secrets:decrypt-to-local --force --env=prod

 This will write all the decrypted secrets into the ``.env.prod.local`` file.
-After doing this, the decryption key does *not* need to remain on the server.
+After doing this, the decryption key does *not* need to remain on the server(s).

 Rotating Secrets
 ----------------